Praful-Rathore-222/web-scraper/README.md

 # web-scraper

-Fetch the LinkedIn profiles by using web scraping.

-The project contains REST API's which can be used to scrap linkedin profiles, retrieve the list of scraped profiles or retrieve the detail of specific employee profile.
+This project contains the implementation to scrap the linkedin profiles, store them to the database and retrieve the scraped data from the the database.
+The REST APIs are provided to retrieve the list of profiles or the details of any specific profile.

 # Technology Stack
 We have used,